sundogrd/pixel-drawer/drawer-ui/README.md

-# project-react-electron-ts
+# pixel-drawer
- > Live Editing Environment for Electron Apps using React, React-Hot-Loader, Typescript and Webpack
+ > Awesome pixel art editor for game developer. made by Electron and React.

 ## Installation